By Jennifer Dodge

 High expectations often lead to epic disappointments for those in romantic relationships.
 The heightened focus on romance can magnify the lack of romantic love for those who are not in relationships.

 Why not take this month to shift your focus more toward loving yourself, and less on the expectation of receiving love from others?
+What about self-love?
 Have you ever looked yourself in eye and said, “I love you”, while you were looking in the mirror?

 The first thing I thought of when I was first told to try this was Stuart Smalley from Saturday Night Live.
 Just like Stuart, it was awkward and uncomfortable at first.
 Then, as I repeated the words and they sank in, I actually began to sob.

 Why?
 Because at that time in my life, I wasn’t giving myself enough love to really believe those words coming out of my own mouth.
 This really is a powerful exercise!

 I truly believe that our subconscious mind hears the thoughts that we think, and the words that we say about ourselves.
 If you find it difficult to look in the mirror and say those three words without feeling uncomfortable, I suggest paying attention to the way that you speak and think about yourself.

 Are you using kind and loving words?
 If not, what are the reasons?